duckduckgo/privacy-reference-tests/https-upgrades/README.md

 - domains from the main bloom filter are upgraded,
 - domains from the main allowlist are not upgraded,
 - domains from the negative bloom filter are not upgraded,
-- domains from the nagetive allowlist are upgraded,
+- domains from the negative allowlist are upgraded,
 - domains allowlisted in the remote config are not upgraded,
 - local urls (localhost and friends) are not upgraded.